The Sandwich Trading Setup

 Having the proper placement for the entry and stop loss is very important when trading.
 Setting up the entry and the stop loss incorrectly could lead to bad trades and poorly managed trades also.
 Getting the right entry and stop loss placement is vital to a successful trade.

 The entry for a Sandwich Trading is very simple, for a bullish setup you will place the entry on the high of the engulfing bar.
 For a bearish setup you will place the entry on the low of the engulfing bar, just like a normal engulfing bar.

 The diagram below shows where to place the entry and stop loss for a bearish Sandwich Trading setup

 The Sandwich Trading setup is a very solid trading pattern to and learning how to trade it will help you as a trader.
 This setup does not happen as much as other trading setups such as the pin bar or the engulfing bar but when it does form it is a very powerful setup.
+And never give up on learning how to read chart pattern using price action on changing trend more faster so then we can get reversal momentum.
 I hope this article about price action sandwich trading setup can make us as a traders more careful on seeing market will continue or reversal from main trend.
-Best trading with

 At last, be wise with lot management and best part you can try your strategy in cents account with ROBOFOREX PRO CENTS Account.